smugug/keysaas/README.md

 - monitor

 # NOTE
-FUCK YOU AXIOS.
-YOU COSTED ME A NIGHT. welp somehow you can't use axios to connect to other pods, request works well
+welp somehow you can't use axios to connect to other pods with cacert, request works well